fedeimbaguable/DigitalBankingAbstracta/Casos-de-Prueba.md

 Expected Result: Let us sign in and take us to the Bank's withdraw form, and don't create a withdraw.

 57)
-Title : Should not create a withdraw because the withdraw input was in negative numbers.
+Title : Don't create a withdraw because the withdraw input was in negative numbers.

 Pre-condition:Exists a user